serverlessworkflow/specification/specification/README.md

 Switch state data conditions specify a data-based condition statement, which causes a transition to another workflow state if evaluated to `true`.
-The 'path' property of the condition defines a JSONPath expression (e.g., "$.person.name"), which selects parts of the state data input.
+The "path" property of the condition defines a JSONPath expression (e.g., "$.person.name"), which selects parts of the state data input.
-The 'value' property defines the matching value of this condition (e.g., "John", or "10", or "\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}\b").
+The "value" property defines the matching value of this condition (e.g., "John", or "10", or "\b[A-Z0-9._%+-]+@[A-Z0-9.-]+\.[A-Z]{2,}\b").
-The 'operator' property defines how the path should be matched with the defined value.
-If the operator is "Custom", the information about the custom operator must be defined via the condition definition's 'metadata' property.
+The "operator" property defines how the path should be matched with the defined value.
+If the operator is "Custom", the information about the custom operator must be defined via the condition definition's "metadata" property.
 Note that in this case you may run into vendor-specific implementations of the condition, which may not be portable.
 Therefore, use of one of the operators other than "Custom" are if possible preferred.